Why I Chose To Un-School My Son

 I’m all about creating sustainable solutions that we can start implementing today.
 I wanted to share my story about my son in hopes that it will help other parents who are watching their children suffer in the school system and to know that there are other options.
 I believe that our children are the future and as such, it is our duty to make sure they have not just a good education but an inspiring and enlightening one so they don’t make the same mistakes my generation and generations before me have made.
 There has been a large increase on discussions regarding public education and the effect it’s having on our children.
 I personally believe that the whole system needs to be changed.
 It’s outdated and has sinister roots.
 We have the power to change things and talking about the solutions is a good start.

 Recently, I read an article titled, ‘Why every parent should consider un-schooling’.
-In it, it states that with programs519dde98cf479_image_ like No Child Left Behind (millions of children have actually been left behind) and Common Core (otherwise known as Common Conformity) in the United States, parents are finding the educational climate so unacceptable that they are willing to take a radically different path.
+In it, it states that with programs like No Child Left Behind (millions of children have actually been left behind) and Common Core (otherwise known as Common Conformity) in the United States, parents are finding the educational climate so unacceptable that they are willing to take a radically different path.
 Upon reading that, I was reminded of another article I read regarding director James Cameron (Titantic, Avatar) and his wife Suzy Cameron creating an innovative school called Muse.
 The concept behind MUSE came about after Suzy, a global environmental activist, mother of 5, and proud wife, grew tired of watching her older children struggle in the traditional education system, and sought an alternative and more environmentally aware option.

 I definitely think creating new schools with the basis of the “un-schooling” philosophy is what we need but for many parents that can seem like light years away especially when our children are suffering now.
 I’ve written many articles on how any parent can adopt the philosophies of un-schooling or home education even if they have to work during the day.
 There is always a way.
 It really depends on how much work you are willing to put in.